sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

     - always handle input invalid values or input excptions.
 - Write modular systems (loose dependancy)
 - Implentent and use configuration files for the system (this will provide a flexible configuration for the future).
-- Design self-tests (for hardware control).
+- Design self checking tests (for hardware control).
 - Use watchdog's (sw and/or hw implemented), and/or functions/devices heartbeats.
 - Implementation of recovery systems.
 - Follow design and architecture patterns: